Five-Year Dual Degrees with Master of Public Policy (MPP)

 - Bachelor of Science in Environmental Science/Master of Public Policy

 Energy, agriculture, conservation, ecological restoration, climate change adaptation, transportation, water conservation, brownfield redevelopment, stormwater management, open space planning—these are some of the complex challenges facing society that occur at the interface of environmental science and public policy.
 The need for individuals with literacy and skills relevant to both environmental science and public policy has never been greater.
-The IES dual degree programs with the Master of Public Policy (MPP) prepare graduates to meet these challenges effectively in careers in government, non-profit organizations, and businesses.
+The SES dual degree programs with the Master of Public Policy (MPP) prepare graduates to meet these challenges effectively in careers in government, non-profit organizations, and businesses.

 These dual degree programs begin with a broad, interdisciplinary undergraduate curriculum drawing on courses in the natural sciences, social sciences, humanities, and business.
 Undergraduate service-learning, internships, research, and study abroad provide students with rich, experiential learning opportunities.
 Students then develop more in-depth understanding of policy issues and the professional skills necessary to influence policy outcomes as part of their graduate studies.